Neubauer-Group/UFOManager/README.md

 ```bash
 (Your_virtual_envirenment_name)$ pip install requests PyGithub termcolor
 ```
-**To run the script with Python2**, one needs to build a Python2 virtual environment within a Python3 supported system.
+**To run the script with Python2** (i.e. to use `Uploadv2.py`), one needs to build a Python2 virtual environment within a Python3 supported system.
 This needs installing the `virtualenv` package:
 ```bash
 $ python3 -m pip install virtualenv
 ```